mpes-kit/pesfit/README.md

 The fitting part of the package builds and improves on the existing ``Model`` and ``CompositeModel`` classes in the widely-used ``lmfit`` [package](https://github.com/lmfit/lmfit-py/) to include multiband lineshapes (involving an arbitrary number of peaks) evaluated using map-reduce operations.
 Fitting of multiple intensity profiles can be carried out either in sequence or in parallel.

-The focus of the software and its benchmarks in on determining the momentum-dependent band positions in valence band photoemission data *at scale*, which meets the needs for a *global understanding* of these complex data with tolerable accuracy (not necessarily accounting for all photoemission physics).
-For conventional data analysis of core-level photoemission spectroscopy with complex background, please consult software packages such as [lmfit](https://github.com/lmfit/lmfit-py/), [xps](https://gitlab.com/ddkn/xps), and [gxps](https://github.com/schachmett/gxps).
+The focus of the software and its benchmarks in on determining the momentum-dependent band positions in valence band photoemission data *at scale*, which meets the needs for a *global understanding* of these complex data with reasonable accuracy (not necessarily accounting for all photoemission physics) to yield empirical structural information (i.e. band structure parameters).
+For conventional data analysis of core-level photoemission spectroscopy that often exhibits a complex background, please consult software packages such as [lmfit](https://github.com/lmfit/lmfit-py/), [xps](https://gitlab.com/ddkn/xps), and [gxps](https://github.com/schachmett/gxps).

 ### Installation